Kathy Mattea: 19901993: Continued success

+19942000: Later years with Mercury

 Mattea released Walking Away a Winner in 1994.
 Produced by Josh Leo, the album was more rock and pop influenced than its predecessors, with Thom Jurek of Allmusic comparing its sound to Mary Chapin Carpenter and Bonnie Raitt.
 Nash noted the "bigger" sound of the album, but praised its "style and substance".
 The title track charted at number three on the country charts in 1994.
 It was followed by "Nobody's Gonna Rain on Our Parade", "Maybe She's Human", and "Clown in Your Rodeo".
 The album featured backing vocals from Lisa Angelle, Karla Bonoff, Andrew Gold, and Hal Ketchum.
 Also in 1994, Mattea had a cameo in the movie Maverick, whose soundtrack also featured her as one of several lead vocalists on a multi-artist rendition of "Amazing Grace".

 Mattea spent the entirety of 1996 off the charts before returning with Love Travels in 1997.
 Its lead single was "455 Rocket", which reached number 21.
 It was followed by the title track, which reached the top 40.
 Mattea noted that in the process of recording "455 Rocket," the band recorded multiple takes but chose to keep the first one because "no one thought they were being recorded, and everyone was just playing with abandon."
 Musicians on this album included bassist Hutch Hutchinson, drummers Abe Laboriel Jr. and Jim Keltner, and guitarist Duke Levine; contributing backing vocalists included Kim Richey, Michael McDonald, Suzy Bogguss, Jonatha Brooke, and Mary Ann Kennedy.
 Lionel Cartwright wrote "If That's What You Call Love", which also featured him on piano and background vocals, and Phil Keaggy played guitar on the closing track "Beautiful Fool".
 Thom Owens of Allmusic stated that "though the glossy production may put off some of her old country-folk fans, Love Travels is a typically tasteful and compelling record".
 Bob Cannon of Entertainment Weekly praised the inclusion of Gillian Welch and Cheryl Wheeler songs, calling it "her most mature and focused work yet."